 - M.Ed. in education policy and management, Harvard University

 - M.A.T. in secondary social studies, Johns Hopkins University

-Race, stratification and inequality in American schools; the social, economic, legal and political contexts surrounding metropolitan schools; regional, district and school-level policies to promote diversity and reduce segregation; the relationship between school and housing segregation
+Race, stratification and inequality in American schools; regional, district and school-level policies to promote diversity and reduce segregation; the relationship between school and housing segregation

 Dr. Genevieve Siegel-Hawley’s research focuses on examining school segregation and resegregation in U.S. metropolitan areas, along with strategies for promoting inclusive school communities and policy options for a truly integrated society.
-She teaches courses examining how — and why — equal educational opportunity is distributed so unequally across urban, suburban and exurban districts.
+She teaches courses dealing with racial/ethnic relations in U.S. schools, educational policy and the racial, social and political contexts of education.

 Siegel-Hawley works with the UCLA Civil Rights Project as a research affiliate.
 She is a Richmond native and a proud graduate of Richmond Public Schools.
 Siegel-Hawley taught high school history in Baltimore City Public Schools for two years before returning home to spend two more years teaching at John Marshall High School.